afragen/git-updater/README.md

 ## Tagging

 If `GitHub Branch` is not specified (or is set to `master`), then the latest tag will be used.
+GitHub Updater will preferentially use a tag over a branch in this instance.

 ## Branch Support

 To specify a branch that you would like to use for updating, just add a `GitHub Branch:` header.
-GitHub Updater will preferentially use a tag over a branch for updating.
 If you develop on `master` and are pushing tags, GitHub Updater will update to the newest tag.
 If there are no tags or the specified branch is not `master` GitHub Updater will use the specified branch for updating.

 The default state is either `GitHub Branch: master` or nothing at all.
 They are equivalent.

 If you want to update against branch of your repository other than `master` and have that branch push updates out to users make sure you specify the testing branch in a header, i.e. `GitHub Branch: develop`.
-When you want users to update against the release branch just have them manually change header back to `GitHub Branch: master` or remove it completely.
+When you want users to update against the release branch just have them manually change the header to `GitHub Branch: master` or remove it completely.
 Tags will be ignored when a branch other than `master` is specified.
 In this case I would suggest semantic versioning similar to the following, `<major>.<minor>.<patch>.<development>`.

 ## Filter Hooks